 Frederik Meijer Honors College - Program Description

-The mission of the Frederik Meijer Honors College is to inspire and empower motivated students to be intellectually-curious lifelong learners who contribute to a body of knowledge, and serve as capable leaders and active global citizens.
+The mission of the Frederik Meijer Honors College is to inspire and empower motivated students to be intellectually-curious lifelong learners who make positive contributions to their local and global communities, and serve as capable leaders and active global citizens.

 The Meijer Honors College at Grand Valley State University is intended for students who, in their previous academic work, have demonstrated a distinctly high level of motivation, creativity, and academic achievement.
 Drawing from all the undergraduate departments, the Meijer Honors College provides its students a program with special academic opportunities and challenges.

 Designed to enhance and integrate the intellectual curiosity of students, Meijer Honors College courses help students expand their world views and promote personal development.
 The designation "Meijer Honors College Graduate" on a Grand Valley State University diploma and transcript recognizes the distinctive work of the students in the program.

 The Meijer Honors College curriculum, with its emphasis on interdisciplinary learning, offers a distinctive way to fulfill the general education requirements of the university.
 Meijer Honors College courses, normally limited to twenty-five or fewer students, are uniquely structured in content and instruction for active learning and critical thinking.
 Sharing specially designed classes with other students of outstanding potential and motivation creates a special atmosphere in which important questions and student ideas are treated seriously.
 Uniquely qualified and carefully selected faculty drawn from many disciplines teach Meijer Honors College courses; in fact, many classes are team-taught, offering students significant individualized attention.
 Working with a faculty mentor, Honors students design and complete an independent project in their senior year.